 Michel Ndiom is familiar with the current challenges faced by diaspora communities in Canada.
 A social worker and owner of Blue Haven Counseling and Coaching who has lived in B.C. for 14 years, he maintains a strong connection to his country of origin and is frustrated at the lack of education around the pandemic in Cameroon.
 “There seems to be a lack of awareness from the population about how serious the sickness is,” he says.
 “There are some jokes around the fact that the Africans survived Ebola and other diseases, they will survive this.”

 After a slow start, the Cameroonian government is pushing for people to wear masks and get vaccinated, but the population’s distrust is disrupting these efforts.
-Misinformation has swept the public with rumours of fake COVID-19 tests abound, as well as incidents of people able to return to Canada from Cameroon after testing positive because they bribed officials to change the results.
+Misinformation has swept the public with rumours of fake COVID-19 tests abounding, as well as incidents of people able to return to Canada from Cameroon after testing positive because they bribed officials to change the results.
 The COVID-19 numbers provided by the government are also being questioned by non-profits in the country.

 Medical doctors Ndiom has spoken with contradict the promise of enough vaccines for everyone.
 And with a shortage of hospitals per number of inhabitants, lack of equipment including oxygen supply, and pervasive fear of doctors contracting the disease from their patients, the health system in Cameroon is ill-equipped to help people who do contract COVID-19.